-(f) Taxation
+(f) Taxation (Also refer Note 11 below)

 The tax expense for the period comprises current and deferred tax.
 Tax is recognised in profit or loss, except to the extent that it relates to items recognised in the comprehensive income or in equity.
 In this case, the tax is also recognised in other comprehensive income and equity.